 - Have crayons and paper, or chalk and blackboard, handy.
 Small chunks of chalk or crayons encourage your child to use a fingertip grip.
-This helps him learn to hold a pencil.
+This helps your child learn to hold a pencil.

-- Encourage your child to draw things that interest her.
-For example, if your child likes insects, you could draw a centipede and your child could add lots of legs.
-Or on a rainy day you could draw a big cloud and she could draw rain falling down.
+- Encourage your child to draw things that interest them.
+For example, if your child likes insects, you could draw a centipede and your child could add a lot of legs.
+Or on a rainy day you could draw a big cloud and your child could draw rain falling down.

-- Give your child lots of activities that involve squeezing and pinching things.
+- Give your child activities that involve squeezing and pinching things.
 This could be threading big beads, squeezing and pinching playdough into shapes, and building with blocks and Duplo.
-This helps your child develop the hand muscles he needs for using pencils.
+This helps your child develop the hand muscles needed for using pencils.

 - Prop up your child’s drawing surface so that it’s on an angle.
 You could use an easel or blackboard.
-This helps your child make a downward stroke, which she needs to be able to do for writing later on.
+This helps your child make downward strokes, which they need to be able to do for writing later on.

 - Avoid felt-tip markers and pencils.
-It can be hard for your toddler to hold these until he has developed the small hand muscles he needs for a better grip.
+It can be hard for your toddler to hold these until they’ve developed the small hand muscles needed for a better grip.

 Preschoolers: getting started with handwriting

 Children usually start to draw straight and circular lines in the preschool years.
 Your preschooler might even be putting these lines and shapes together to draw people and objects.
-She might also be starting to form letters.
+Your preschooler might also be starting to form letters.

-Lots of opportunities to draw will help your child keep developing the skills he needs for handwriting.
+Plenty of opportunities to draw will help your child keep developing the skills needed for handwriting.
 Here’s how to help:

-- Keep giving your child chunky crayons and chalk until she has developed the finger and thumb grip she needs to hold a pencil.
+- Keep giving your child chunky crayons and chalk until they develop the finger and thumb grip needed to hold a pencil.